patrickbrawley/gymBuddi/unitTesting/README.md

 # Unit Testing Summary

-This document contains a summary of all the debug reports across the GymBuddi project.
+This document contains a summary of all the debugging reports across the GymBuddi project.

 ## GUI

 ### GUI - Design 1